 YWCA Canada has conducted a literature review and research informed by campus leaders, first responders in sexual violence, and violence prevention workers, to inform a new resource and a training for college and university leaders.
 With the support of YWCA Hamilton and YWCA Lethbridge, we will train campus leaders to better support people who report technology-facilitated and sexual violence.

 Resources & Training

 The Not Online.
 Not On Campus. training will help employees to respond to and support a person who discloses their experience of sexual violence, and offer a step-by-step breakdown of what to do when someone discloses sexual violence that has happened in person or online.
 YWCA staff will facilitate in-person trainings in partnership with colleges and universities in Ontario and Alberta.
 Stay tuned for our training for campus leaders.

 YWCA Canada is also excited to collaborate with partners to explore opportunities to launch the resources, and to explore ways to amplify the project by bringing the training to more campuses.

 Projects and Programs

-YWCA Member Associations offer immediate assistance to women fleeing violence, provide counselling and referral services, offer violence prevention and intervention programs.
-Informed by Member Associations, research and trends, YWCA Canada develops resources and initiatives to create systemic change and shift the needle forward on ending gender based violence.
+YWCA Member Associations offer immediate assistance to women fleeing violence, provide counseling and referral services, offer violence prevention and intervention programs.
+Informed by Member Associations, research, and trends, YWCA Canada develops resources and initiatives to create systemic change and shift the needle forward on ending gender-based violence.

-A knowledge sharing project aimed at preventing and elimination cyberviolence against young women and girls.
+A knowledge-sharing project aimed at preventing and eliminating cyberviolence against young women and girls.